-- Even the Subtitler Is Stumped: In Stairfax Temperatures, Jon subtitles a part of his song near the end.Jon: Where is Falco, he was so awesome [indecipherable] just a dick and that's why they removed him...Subtitles: Where is Falco/He was so awesome and is essystem of gvoermyna all sincsisd/That's why they removed him
+- Even the Subtitler Is Stumped: In Stairfax Temperatures, Jon subtitles a part of his Sanity Slippage Song near the end.Jon: Where is Falco, he was so awesome [indecipherable] now he's just a dick and that's why they removed him...Subtitles: Where is Falco/He was so awesome and is essystem of gvoermyna all sincsisd/That's why they removed him

 - Everything's Better with Dinosaurs: Averted, as he reviews several crappy games with dinosaurs, and even lampshades their prevalence in his Home Improvement video, saying he hadn't even noticed it until fans pointed it out to him.
 He ranks dinosaurs alongside spiders and skeletons as video game enemies that are often thrown in with the least amount of sense and originality according to plot, especially in the 16-bit era.

 - Exactly What It Says on the Tin: Jon tries to reassure himself that Starfax Temperatures will improve.
 Can't judge a book by its cover!
 Unless it's Stuff On My Cat."Cause, that... you're pretty much gettin', y'know, the whole experience right there."